 Looks for ways to improve mentoring skills

 A mentor strives to improve her or his skills by keeping up with best practices.
 Fortunately, at UW–Madison there are a number of resources that can help with this.
-For instance, the Wisconsin Center for Education Research provides an online mentor training tool.
-Additionally, programs like Delta offer mentor training opportunities.
+For instance, programs like Delta offer mentor training opportunities.
+The Institute for Clinical and Translational Research offers resources for research mentors.
 Finally, faculty such as Prof. Angela Byars-Winston research quality mentoring habits and want to help more people take up these habits.
 These and many other efforts have led UW–Madison to be a leader of the National Research Mentoring Network.

 Graduate Peer Mentor Awards Past Winners

 The 2018 Peer Mentor Awards recognized students whose mentorship has supported students from underrepresented backgrounds.
 Read more about the 2018 Peer Mentor Award winners.

 Folagbayi is a PhD candidate in Molecular and Environmental Toxicology, researching the impact of dietary oxidized lipids on gastrointestinal immunity and chronic disease risks.
 He serves as a mentor for first-year graduate students through the SciMed Graduate Research Scholars (GRS) Community.
 Folagbayi also mentors high school students through the Critical MASS (Multicultural Advanced Science Students) club, which encourages students to pursue STEM fields.
 He helps promote diversity initiatives on campus as a member of the Black Graduate Professional Student Association (BGPSA) and Wisconsin Association for Black Men (WABM).